Nice Nailantei Leng'ete: Activism career

 Leng'ete has been the recipient of numerous awards since 2015 for the work she is doing to stop FGM.
-Time Magazine named Leng'ete one of the 100 Most Influential People of 2018 for her work with Maasai communities in Kenya to end the practice of FGM.
+Time Magazine named her one of the 100 Most Influential People of 2018 for her work with Maasai communities in Kenya to end the practice of FGM.

+She is the author of a memoir, The Girls in the Wild Fig Tree: How I Fought to Save Myself, My Sister, and Thousands of Girls Worldwide, published by Little, Brown And Company in 2021.